mddilley/mddilley.github.io/_posts/2018-11-06-collaborating_objects_pt_1.markdown

 **Class Variables**

 Class variables hold data and have class scope.
 The syntax for class variable is `@@variable_name`.
 Class variables are useful to store instances of classes.
-For example, a programmer could define `@@all = []` with the class definition and then add `@@all << self` to the initialize instance method (here is that `self` keyword again).
+For example, a programmer could define `@@all = []` within the class definition and then add `@@all << self` to the initialize instance method (here is that `self` keyword again).
 These two lines of code allow the programmer to store each instance object of a class in the array, `@@all`.
 As mentioned above, the `self.all` method could then expose the data stored in the `@@all` class variable.
 This is useful in tracking what instances have been thrown into this cruel world since the class itself should be held responsible for tracking its babies (using a class method and a class variable).

 **Self**